 Born 4 April, 1859, Joe Brown was a Canadian-born pitcher who made six starts for the Chicago White Stockings in 1884, winning four of six decisions.
 He might have pitched in the American Association in 1885, but I can’t tell for sure.
 If he did, his obituary didn’t mention it.

-Less than three years after his last game, Brown died in Warren, PA of consumption.
+On 28 June 1888, less than three years after his last game, Brown died in Warren, PA of consumption.
 He was 29.

 “At five o’clock, on Thursday evening, occurred the death of Joseph Brown.
 Mr. Brown was 29 years old the fourth day of last April, and was well known in baseball circles throughout the country, where he passed under the familiar title of ‘Old Reliable Joe Brown.’
 He began his career, as a baseball player, several years ago in a Warren nine, where he developed such a talent for pitching that he won more than a local fame and, finally, joined a professional club at Fort Wayne.
 From there he went to Chicago, where he played with one of the leading clubs for one season, leaving there to join the Milwaukees.
 At the close of his engagement with the latter club he came east and joined the Bridgeport, Conn. club.
 He remained with the Bridgeport team two years and after playing with the Jersey City nine for a short time, he returned to Warren, broken in health and with that dread disease, consumption, fastened upon his system.
 Joe had literally worked himself to death.
 He had fairly won the title of “Old Reliable,” but it cost him his life.
 If a man was wanted anywhere Joe was ready to step in and take the place, and he would stand in the pitcher’s box and struggle manfully for victory, game after game, without a day’s rest in between.
 The club knew that he was always to be relied upon and, therefore, they made him work harder than any two men in the club.
 He was temperate, honest, faithful and he stood manfully at his post long after he should have been in bed.